Onnesok/Image-denoiser/README.md

 pip install numpy matplotlib opencv-python pywavelets
 ```

-wait.... select interpreter of vs code to your selected virtual environment from the bottom right corner.
+Now select interpreter of vs code to your selected virtual environment from the bottom right corner.

-Done.
+You are done and good to go....

+Happy coding !